waldronlab/CNVRanger/README.md

-# cnvAnalyzeR
+# CNVRanger
-Functionality for CNV analysis
+Summarization and expression/phenotype association analysis of CNV ranges